Equality in employment

 - ensuring that all staff are aware of their responsibilities and that they take action to challenge inappropriate or unacceptable behaviour.

-For further information please see the equality and diversity page on the university website.
+For further information please see our jobs pages on the University website.

 Commitment to equality and diversity

 Sheffield Hallam University is committed to advancing equality of opportunity, experience and outcome; ensuring that students and staff realise their full potential.
-This is reflected through the University’s values of inclusion and supportiveness, with equality, diversity and inclusion acting as key enablers to the University Strategy to 2020; as detailed in the University Equality Priorities 2014-2020.
-As part of fulfilling our vision of being recognised as a University that adds value to the futures of all of our students, we consider it vital that every one of our students is able to enjoy an excellent educational experience regardless of their background.
+This is reflected through the University’s values of inclusion and supportiveness, with equality, diversity and inclusion acting as key enablers to the University Strategy.

 Assessment is an important academic process which evaluates a student’s performance and directly informs their progression and academic attainment record.
 It is essential that all our students experience a fair and inclusive assessment process.
 The following pages provide information and guidance to support the assessment process within the context of equality, diversity and inclusion.

 The term inclusive practice is used to describe an approach to teaching that recognises the diversity of students.
 It aims to enable all students to access course content, fully participate in learning activities and demonstrate their knowledge and strengths at assessment.
 Further guidance is available on the Inclusive Practice Teaching Essentials site.